Bernardo-MG/development-docs/maven/configuration.md

 ## Properties

+### Default properties

+Maven already contains several pre-set variables.

+These are defined in the [Maven Super POM][maven_super_pom].

+### Additional properties

-The following properties when set will used by Maven plugins:
+The following properties are used by Maven plugins, and can be overwritten to set default values:

 |Variable|Recommended value|Usage|
 |---|---|---|